Flatten Your Belly with an Abdominoplasty in the Los Angeles Area

 Your Tummy Tuck Procedure

 Your procedure will take place in the safety of our fully accredited, state-of-the-art facility.
-General anesthesia is usually recommended for this procedure, but local anesthesia with sedation may be appropriate for smaller surgeries.
+General anesthesia is usually recommended for this procedure, but local anesthesia with sedation may be appropriate for smaller-scale options.

 The surgeon first places the incisions in the appropriate location based on your surgical plan.
-Skin and muscle are then separated and liposuction is performed using a very fine cannula.
+Skin and muscle are then separated, and fat reduction is performed using a very fine cannula.
 Our surgeons take their time in order to remove as much excess fatty tissue as possible.
-The muscle walls are tightened and extra skin is removed to create a flattering contour.
+The muscle walls are tightened, and extra skin is removed to create a flattering contour.
 Finally, the belly button is repositioned to a natural location.

-Staying mobile after tummy tuck surgery is important to decrease the risk of blood clots, but be careful not to overdo it.
-Any activity that increases your heart rate has the potential to worsen swelling and cause complications.
-Take short, easy walks as soon as you feel ready, but avoid exercise until your surgeon says it's OK.
-Most tummy tuck patients are able to return to work within 1 to 2 weeks.
+Staying mobile after tummy tuck surgery is important, because activity can decrease the risk of blood clots—but be careful not to overdo it.
+Any activity that increases your heart rate has the potential to worsen swelling and cause other complications.
+Take short, easy walks as soon as you feel ready, but avoid more rigorous exercise until your surgeon says it's OK.
+Most tummy tuck patients are able to return to work or their typical daily schedule within one to two weeks.